G. A. Hardaway

-Goffrey A. 'G. A.' Hardaway, Sr. (born June 18, 1954) is an American politician and a Democratic member of the Tennessee House of Representatives representing District 93 since January 2013.
-Hardaway served consecutively from his special election March 13, 2007, until January 8, 2013, in the District 92 seat.
+Goffrey A. Hardaway Sr. (June 18, 1954 – April 24, 2026) was an American politician who was a Democratic member of the Tennessee House of Representatives, representing District 93 from January 2013 until his death in April 2026.
+Hardaway served consecutively from his special election on March 13, 2007, until January 8, 2013, in the District 92 seat.

-Education
+Background

-Hardaway holds a BS in finance from DePaul University.
+Goffrey A. Hardaway Sr. was born in Meridian, Mississippi, on June 18, 1954.
+He held a BS in finance from DePaul University.

+Hardaway died at Vanderbilt University Medical Center in Nashville, Tennessee, on the morning of April 24, 2026, after what his family described as a "brief illness."
+He was 71.
+His son T. J. Hardaway was temporarily appointed to fill his seat in the Tennessee House of Representatives.